semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 **When downloading, we leave them as is.**

-- Those that interact with the downloaded content and confirm / apply / upload what the user did on the page, for example, the buttons for exporting or adding something and so on.
+- Those that interact with the downloaded content and confirm/apply/upload what the user did on the page, for example, the buttons for exporting or adding something and so on.

 When loading such controls, we **set the control to disabled status** so that nothing happens at full loading.
 It is recommended to skeleton links that do something like this.